Walpurga, Faust, Satan vie for souls on German mountain

 The Harz mountains were one of the last places in what later became Germany to convert to Christianity.
 Brocken Mountain, the highest peak which is shrouded in fog 300 days a year, provides a natural stage for the supernatural and fantasies about evil.

-The fog creates an optical illusion of magnifying the observers’ shadow - a phenomenon known as the Brocken spectre.
+The fog creates an optical illusion of magnifying the observers’ shadow - a phenomenon known as the Brocken specter.

 A legend arose of witches mounting their broomsticks on the eve of May 1 and flying up the Brocken to commune with the devil.
 The fantasy inspired stories and drawings, each more grotesque and outlandish than the last.